odoo/odoo/doc/howtos/backend.rst

 .. admonition:: Exercise 1 - Almost a workflow
     :class: exercise

-    Add a state field that will be used for defining a “workflow” on the object Session.
-A session can have three possible states: Draft (default), Confirmed and Done.
+    Add a ``state`` field to the *Session* model.
+It will be used to define a workflow-ish.

+    A sesion can have three possible states: Draft (default), Confirmed and Done.

     In the session form, add a (read-only) field to visualize the state, and buttons to change it.
 The valid transitions are:

     * Draft ➔ Confirmed